Hyperion302/meteor/backend/services/SERVICES.md

 To create a video, the user first sends a request to "allocate" the video, which hits the /createVideo endpopint in [VideoDataService](/backend/services/VideoDataService/README.md).
 A nonuploaded, untranscoded video object is returned (empty schema with no mux fields).

-The user would then stream a multipart upload to [VideoUploadService](/backend/services/VideoUploadService/README.md)/uploadVideo that would stream their data to the CDN.
+The user then stream a multipart upload to [VideoContentService](/backend/services/VideoContentService/README.md)/uploadVideo that stream their data to the CDN.

-The [CDNService](/backend/services/CDNService/README.md) on upload completed, _if the completed upload is a video_, would trigger [VideoTranscodingService](/backend/services/VideoTranscodingService/README.md)/transcodeVideo to request a transcoding job.
+The [VideoContentService](/backend/services/VideoContentService/README.md) then requests a transcoding job.

-Once the transcoding job is complete, a call back to [VideoTranscodingService](/backend/services/VideoTranscodingService/README.md)/muxEndpoint would mark the video as transcoded and ready, and would attach video transcoding data to the DB object.
+Once the transcoding job is complete, [ExternalGatewayService](/backend/service/ExternalGatewayService/README.md)/muxEndpoint is called from outside the network.
+The ExternalGatewayService authenticates the event and calls back to [VideoContentService](/backend/services/VideoContentService/README.md)/muxEndpoint.
+VideoContentervice then marks the video as transcoded and ready, and attaches video transcoding data to the DB object.

 ## Uploading channel art

 This is similar, albeit less complicated without transcoding, to the video upload flow

-To upload channel art, the user first begins streaming their art to a streaming endpoint (/uploadIcon for channel icon) provided by [ChannelUploadService](/backend/services/ChannelUploadService), which would stream their art to the CDN.
+To upload channel art, the user first begins streaming their art to a streaming endpoint (/uploadIcon for channel icon) provided by [ChannelContentService](/backend/services/ChannelContentService/README.md), which compresses and resizes channel art, and streams reformatted art to the CDN.
+Once the stream is complete, it triggers the CDN to delete the old channel art.

-The [CDNService](/backend/services/CDNService/README.md) on upload completed, _if the completed upload is channel art_, would trigger an endpoint (/processIcon for channel icon) provided by [ChannelUGCService](/backend/services/ChannelUGCService/README.md) to process the UGC.

-The call to the [ChannelUGCService](/backend/services/ChannelUGCService/README.md) would compress and resize channel art, and stream reformatted art back to the CDN.
-Once the stream is complete, it would trigger the CDN to delete the old channel art.